Background: World Day of Migrants and Refugees

 Then in 1914 the Decree Ethnografica studia dealt for the first time with the question of clergy involved in the care of migrants.
 It stressed the responsibility of the local Church to assist immigrants and suggested that the local clergy be given specific preparation for this, linguistically, culturally and pastorally.

 The impetus behind the Church’s efforts can be found

 in the memorandum Pro emigratis catholicis of Blessed Giovanni Battista Scalabrini who, aware of the difficulties that various European nationalist tendencies stirred up abroad, proposed to the Holy See a Pontifical Congregation (or Commission) for all Catholic emigrants.
 This Commission should be composed of representatives of different nations for the purpose of “spiritual assistance of emigrants in varied circumstances and in various stages of the phenomenon, especially in the Americas, to thus keep the Catholic faith alive in their hearts.”

 Little by little his intuition took shape.
 In 1912, following the reform of the Roman Curia by Pope St Pius X, the first Office for Migration Problems was set up within the Consistorial Congregation.

-Since January 2017, the Dicastery for Promoting Integral Human Development has been the body of the Roman Curia responsible for migration-related issues.
+Since 2017, the Dicastery for Promoting Integral Human Development, with its Migrants & Refugees Section, has been the body of the Roman Curia responsible for migration-related issues.

 Venerable Pius XII’s 1952 apostolic constitution Exsul Familia Nazarethena [The émigré Holy Family of Nazareth] is sometimes referred to as the Magna Carta of Catholic teaching on migration.
 The messages for the World Day of Migrants and Refugees issued by St. John Paul II, Pope Benedict XVI, and Pope Francis are found on the Vatican website.